The Football Association

 Fifa (Federation of International Football Associations) is football’s world governing body and is primarily known for organising the Fifa World Cup every four years.
 However, its biggest responsibility is for the regulation, promotion and development of football at international level.

 All football played at any official level must abide by the Laws of the Game, as set by Fifa.
-So, everything from the Offside Law to International Call-ups, or whether goal-line technology can be introduced, is decided by the Zurich-based world governing body.
+So, everything from the Offside Law to International Call-ups is decided by the Zurich-based world governing body.

 Fifa’s rules and regulations are decided by the International Football Association Board (IFAB) and reviewed on an annual basis.
 The IFAB consists of four representatives of Fifa and one each from the national associations of England, Scotland, Wales and Northern Ireland.